Therapy for Individuals

 What is Trauma?

 All of us have or will have experiences that are extremely stressful, leaving us feeling powerless and overwhelmed.
-Especially in the face of danger, our bodies are beautifully designed to respond by fight, flight or freeze, our most basic survival techniques.
+Especially in the face of danger, our bodies are beautifully designed to respond by fight, flight, freeze, fawn or shut-down, our most basic survival techniques.
 Tolerance of these difficult circumstances is aided by our ability to lean on others.
 However, trauma can occur when we are unable to do or say anything to stop the awful thing from happening and when we feel abandoned by those who could have helped but didn’t.

 Examples of Trauma